Tips To Pressure Wash a House

 Here’s my fifth pressure washing tip:

-Never use high-pressure on your wood decks or fences.
+When you pressure wash a house, never use high-pressure on your wood decks or fences.
 Many consumer level pressure washers can produce up to 3000 PSI or pounds per square inch of pressure.
 This is not only dangerous to a person but can rip into the wood’s fiber shortening its life.

 Professionals always use cleaners to do the heavy lifting for them.
 I use oxygenated cleaners and surfactant mix on wood.
 It’s works great to remove mold, mildew, and algae growth.